Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="appendix-definitions-policy-framework-for-government-of-canada"></a>
 ## Policy Framework for Government of Canada
 Treasury Board issues a range of policy instruments that are designed to establish mandatory requirements (rules) or voluntary best practices.
-There are three types of mandatory instruments (policies, directives and standards) and two voluntary instruments (guidelines and tools).
-Table 1 provides further definition.
-The decision to put in place a mandatory versus a voluntary instrument depends on the issue being addressed, the management objective, and whether a lack of consistency across government has the potential to create inequities, inefficiencies or risks that would jeopardize the achievement of the policy objective. - [*TBS Foundation Framework*](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=13616)
+There are three types of mandatory instruments (policies, directives and standards) and two voluntary instruments (guidelines and tools). - [*TBS Foundation Framework*](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=13616)

   Policy
   : Formal direction that imposes specific responsibilities on departments.
 Policies explain what deputy heads and their officials are expected to achieve.